Council members

 President: Joy Liddicoat

 Joy joined InternetNZ in October 2007 when she was appointed to the .nz Oversight Committee and, with Frank March and Richard Currey, supported the committee’s transition to the Domain Name Commission Limited, serving as chair from 2012-2013.
-Joy was elected to the Council as Vice President in 2013, and was elected as InternetNZ President in 2021.
+Joy was elected to the Council as INZ Vice President in 2013, and as President in 2021.

 Joy is a lawyer specialising in technology and human rights, has been a Human Rights Commissioner, and participated in the United Nations Human Rights Council and Internet Governance Forum while working as an Internet Rights Specialist for the Association for Progressive Communications from 2011-2014.
 Joy is currently a research affiliate with the Law Faculty at the University of Otago, having worked at the University on a New Zealand Law Foundation project on law, policy and artificial intelligence.